scubamatrix/cn-csc107/vscode.md

 # VS Code Extensions

+The VS Code profile is preconfigured with the following extensions and default workspace settings.

-Here are some VS Code extensions that are useful:
+There are some extensions that are useful when coding:

 - Color Highlight
 - Debug Controls in Titlebar